 cnMaestro can be configured with two interfaces, ethO and eth1, on VMware workstation and ESXi.
-These allows traffic to be segmented into Management/Cluster and device, though strict separation is not currently enforced (so the UI can still be launched from the Device IP).
+These allows traffic to be segmented into Management/Cluster and Device/Control.
+Starting with 3.1.0 release, this traffic separation will be strictly enforced.
 The implementation allows deployments with separate management and control subnets to integrate more easily with cnMaestro.

 Traffic Type Interface Details

-Device eth1 Device control traffic
+Management/Cluster eth0 User interface, Cluster, API, outbound traffic to Internet

-Management/Cluster eth0 User interface, cluster, API, outbound traffic to Internet
+Device/Control eth1 Device control traffic